 - Obsess over wanting revenge or having extreme anger

 If you or someone you know is experiencing these feelings, help is available.
 The 988 Suicide & Crisis Lifeline is a nationwide support system.
-It is free and available 24 hours a day throughout the United States.

 Overcoming depression may seem overwhelming to those with the condition.
 However, there is hope for a fulfilled life with a treatment plan made just for you.